Buck Colbert Franklin: Early life and education

-Buck Colbert Franklin was born on May 6, 1879, near Homer, in would later become Pontotoc County, Oklahoma.
+Buck Colbert Franklin was born on May 6, 1879, near Homer, in what would later become Pontotoc County, Oklahoma.
 His father, David Franklin, was a Black man who had escaped from slavery and fought for the Union Army in 1864.
 His mother, Millie Colbert Franklin, was one-fourth Choctaw and had been raised in that nation's traditional culture.
 Millie and David were married in 1856 and moved from Mississippi to a 300-acre farm near Homer in the Indian Territory, on communal land of the Chickasaw Nation.
 Buck was the seventh of the couple's ten children, and was named for his grandfather, who had purchased his own freedom.
 Millie died in 1886 after a trip to Tuskahoma to prove her Choctaw citizenship.
 David was a successful rancher who used his wealth to build up his community.

+As "Buck Franklin", he is listed on the Dawes Rolls as a Choctaw Freedmen.

 Franklin's childhood was shaped by his chores on the ranch, and by age eleven he could ride horses, hunt deer, and cook for the family.
 In 1890 his father brought him along on a business trip to Guthrie, where they met territorial governor George Washington Steele and young Franklin saw prominent African American lawyers and businessmen at work.
 He was a successful athlete and student at Dawes Academy boarding school near Springer, Oklahoma; after graduating from Dawes, he was accepted at Roger Williams University in Nashville.

 Shortly after his father's death in 1900, Franklin followed his Dawes Academy teacher and mentor, John Hope, to attend the more prestigious Atlanta Baptist College (later Morehouse College).
 Franklin met his classmate Mollie Lee Parker, and they married in 1903.
 Mollie and Buck both pursued their studies while managing a large homestead, but when an illness killed the ranch's hogs, they lost nearly all their wealth and got jobs as teachers.